In the waters of the Mölssee, a mountain lake in the Hall-Wattens region, live different species of carp and trout species.

-The mountain lake Mölssee, beside Lake Lichtsee one of the largest lakes located at this altitude, is situated in the district of Innsbruck Land in the so-called Wattentaler Lizum, the east end of the Wattental valley.
-The lake is characterised by crystal clear water, containing a great deal of carp and trout species.
-The homonymous river Mölsbach, which also features drinking water quality, represents the runoff of the lake.
+The Mölssee - beside Lake Lichtsee - is one of the largest lakes located at this altitude.
+It can be found in the Mölstal valley in the Wattentaler Lizum, the east end of the Wattental valley.
+The lake is characterised by crystal clear water, the eponymous Mölsbach river represents its runoff.

 Altitude: 2,240 m a.s.l.